-I am and always have been a huge lover of lentil soup, or in Arabic, shorbat adas.
+I am and always have been a huge lover of red lentil soup, or in Arabic, shorbat adas.
 It's my go-to "healthy meal option" when I'm trying to take a break from overindulging.
-Shorbat adas also reminds me of my childhood (with the Lebanese version) of lemony lentil soup with swiss chard.
-Maybe, you could say lentil soup is the Middle Eastern equivalent for chicken noodle soup.
+This Egyptian red lentil soup is a combination of red lentils and vegetables, served with a squeeze of lime or lemon.

 And if you are anything like me, easy meal options are the best.
+This lentil soup is freezer-friendly.
 Sometimes I just don't have the bandwidth to figure out what's for dinner.
 And then add a little bit more stress in trying to find something healthy and easy that the whole family loves.

 - Lentils: The base of this soup uses dry red or yellow lentils.
 I do not recommend adding any other type of lentil or bean.